YT37/EnCourage/Source Code/encourage/README.md

-# EnCourage
+# EnCourage-App

-An app for EnCourage.
+- App for EnCourage.